cainhill/render-engine/README.md

 ## 🧱 Dependencies

 For best results, run this script:
-* Within this excellent Docker image ([eswardudi/python-ffmpeg](https://hub.docker.com/r/eswardudi/python-ffmpeg)), which provides the Python and FFmpeg needed for video automation.
+* Inside a [eswardudi/python-ffmpeg](https://hub.docker.com/r/eswardudi/python-ffmpeg) Docker container, which provides the Python and FFmpeg needed for video automation.
 * With access to the directories mentioned in the `docker-compose.yml` further down this page.